sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

  * [[https://groups.google.com/g/sage-devel/c/_vYkTlLRWWY|Instructions for installing the macOS binary on Apple Silicon (M1)]]

  * If you get the error `/usr/bin/env: 'python': No such file or directory.
 Error running the script 'relocate-once.py'.`: Make sure that you have python installed in your system.
-One some recent Linux distributions, there is a `python3` binary but no `python` binary.
+On some recent Linux distributions, there is a `python3` binary but no `python` binary.
 In this case, edit the first line of `relocate-once.py` to change `python` to `python3`.

 === Availability in distributions ===